ericcornelissen/pp-runtime-gadgets/README.md

 pollution in the JavaScript language, or _gadgets_.
 This list is not exhaustive both in terms of affected APIs and usable properties.

+We indicate what kind of pollution is required to use the gadgets.
+This helps indicate how easy it is to exploit a given gadget because data only attacks are easier in practice.

+- `1`: _Data_ - Gadget that work when polluting with data only.
+- `2`: _Function_ - Gadget that require polluting with a function.
+- `3`: _Function/DoS_ - Gadget that require polluting with a function, but
+  polluting with a value will cause an exception.

 We try to categorize the gadgets into types.
 These types are very subjective and mostly try to give an indication of how problematic the gadget is in terms of language design.